redbrogdon/github_reporter/DESIGN.md

 ## 4. Error Handling

-Upon encountering critical errors, such as invalid API keys, network failures, or other unrecoverable issues, the application will exit gracefully and print a descriptive error message to `stderr`.
+Upon encountering critical errors, such as invalid API keys, network failures, or other unrecoverable issues, the application will log a descriptive error message and exit gracefully.

 ### 4.1.
 GitHub API Rate Limit Handling

 To handle GitHub API rate limit errors, a custom exception class, `RateLimitException`, will be defined.
 When the `GitHubService` encounters a `RateLimitHit` exception from the `github` package, it will catch it and re-throw it as a `RateLimitException`.
 The main entry point in `bin/github_reporter.dart` will have a `try-catch` block to handle this specific exception.
-If a `RateLimitException` is caught, a user-friendly error message will be logged to `stderr`, and the application will exit with a non-zero status code.
+If a `RateLimitException` is caught, a user-friendly error message will be logged, and the application will exit with a non-zero status code.
 This ensures that the application does not attempt to proceed with generating a report when the rate limit has been exceeded.

+## 5. Logging

+The application uses the `package:logging` library for all output.
+This provides a structured and configurable way to handle informational and error messages.

+*   **Configuration:** Logging is configured in the main entry point (`bin/github_reporter.dart`).
+*   **Verbosity Control:** The `--verbose` command-line flag controls the output level.
+When enabled, the log level is set to `Level.ALL`, providing detailed operational messages.
+Otherwise, it defaults to `Level.SEVERE`, only showing critical errors.
+*   **Output:** All log records are written to `stderr`.

-## 5. Data Models
+## 6. Data Models

 The application will leverage the existing data models provided by the `github` package.
 This includes classes such as `PullRequest`, `User`, `Issue`, and `Comment` to represent the data fetched from the GitHub API.
 This avoids redefining models and ensures consistency with the API client.

-## 6. Testing
+## 7. Testing

-### 6.1.
+### 7.1.
 Unit Testing

 Unit tests will be implemented for all core components to ensure their individual logic functions correctly.
 The `test` package will be used for writing these tests.